Guy of Vaux-de-Cernay: Fourth Crusade

 In 1198, Pope Innocent III charged Guy, along with Absalom, abbot of Saint-Victor of Paris, with imposing a tax of a fortieth on ecclesiastical revenues to support the upcoming Fourth Crusade.
 It was in connection with preparations for this crusade that Guy first worked with Fulk of Neuilly.
 Guy was one of four Cistercian abbots who joined the crusade "by command of the supreme pontiff, by the entreaties of the marquis and the counts of Flanders and Blois", a decision confirmed by the Cistercian general chapter at Cîteaux in 1201.
 Guy strongly opposed the decision of the leaders of the crusade—Marquis Boniface of Montferrat, Count Baldwin IX of Flanders and Count Louis of Blois—to attack Zadar and Constantinople.

 Guy had connections to Simon IV de Montfort, whose lands bordered those of Vaux-de-Cernay.
 He spoke on behalf of Simon's contingent when he asserted that they would never participate in an attack on Zadar, which belonged to Hungary.
 During a meeting of the crusade leadership, he responded to the Doge Enrico Dandolo's demand for an attack by publicly denouncing and forbidding it in the name of the pope.
 He probably read out to the army Innocent III's letter threatening excommunication on those who participated in any attack on a Christian city.
 After the siege of Zadar, in April 1203 Guy left the army in the following of Simon de Montfort.
 He traveled through Hungary and took ship in Italy to complete his pilgrimage to the Holy Land.
-There is a letter from Stephen of Tournai to the abbot of Cîteaux, Arnaud Amaury, that asks that Guy not be sent back to the Holy Land on account of the physical and mental strain of his experience.
+There is a letter from Stephen of Tournai to the abbot of Cîteaux, Arnaud Amalric, that asks that Guy not be sent back to the Holy Land on account of the physical and mental strain of his experience.

 After his return to Vaux-de-Cernay, Guy strengthened his connections to those crusaders who had opposed the siege of Zadar.
 Four lords who had left the army over the issue made donations to Vaux-de-Cernay between 1206 and 1210.
 All four also took part in the Albigensian Crusade.